arturtamborski/build-sh/README.md

   * `[LINKER_FLAGS]`    - Linker flags

 Other tags in braskets will be ignored.
-Value for each tag can be spanned on multiple lines
+Value for each tag can span over several lines.

 Example config file
 ```cfg